 Our Best Family-Friendly Fourth of July Activities

-For many Americans, there are a few activities that are synonymous with the Fourth of July—sitting on a field and looking up at a sky full of fireworks, digging into a plate of barbecue by the grill, and enjoying a bit of music and sunshine in your own backyard.
-Whatever your favorite Independence Day tradition is, there's usually one thing that's a given: The holiday is best spent with the family and friends you love most.
+Ask any American and they'll tell you that there are a number of Fourth of July activities that are synonymous with the holiday: digging into a plate of barbecue by the grill, enjoying a bit of music and sunshine in your own backyard, and sitting in field and looking up at a sky full of fireworks.
+Whatever your favorite Independence Day tradition is, it's usually a time spent with family and friends.

-Whether you're spending it on a beach or in the heart of the city, there are plenty of fun activities you can prepare for any 4th of July celebration that the whole family will enjoy.
-Some are designed for larger crowds found at neighborhood block parties, while others are better suited for smaller groups in backyards.
+Whether you're planning to mark this year's Independence Day with a few loved ones on a beach or socially distanced in the heart of the city, there are plenty of fun celebrations and things to do on the Fourth of July that the whole family will enjoy—all while following COVID-19 protocols.
+Plus, many are designed for smaller groups in open airy spaces.
 All are accessible and easy to organize, with a few projects requiring everyday items that you probably have laying around right now.
 If you're looking for games to burn off extra energy in between lunch and dinner, our sponge balls are great eco-friendly (and cost-effective!) alternatives to water balloon fights.
-Do you have some leftover balloons from a birthday party or family gathering?
-You can also fill them up with glitter and enjoy hours of fun as the little ones play with a fun alternative to a backyard piñata (although those are perfectly acceptable, too!).
+Or bake delicious snacks, like Pretzel Sparklers, that are festive and fun to make as a family.

-From treats that you can make with the whole family (no cook and no-bake snacks you'll love!) to games and toys you can put together with very little effort, we're walking you through some of the best ways you can spend your July 4th holiday with your family.
+From treats that you can make with children and adults (no-cook and no-bake snacks you'll love!) to games and toys you can put together with very little effort, we're walking you through some of the best things to do on the Fourth of July holiday with those closest to you.
 Make memories even brighter with the following projects, recipes, and how-tos.

 Kitchen sponges star in summer's answer to the snowball fight—like water balloons with many lives to live.
 These DIY toys can last way longer than water balloons, and they're much softer than regular sports balls you'd find elsewhere—you can even make them the day of the event by cutting new sponges directly out of the box.

-A stint of aquatic frolicking will keep all guests—both kids and adults—cool throughout the long day outside.
-Set up a few sprinklers and invite your family and friends to get in on the fun.
+A stint of aquatic frolicking will keep both kids and adults cool throughout the long day outside.
+Set up a few sprinklers and invite a small group of family and friends to get in on the fun.

-You can build this fun lawn game in the days leading up to your July 4 celebration.
-Invite your guests to play—the rules are simple!
+You can build this fun lawn game in the days leading up to your July 4th celebration.
+Invite a few guests to play—the rules are simple!
 Players take turns removing a block from the bottom or middle of the tower using only one hand.
 Whoever causes the tower to fall loses.